Ibague Tolima Department, Colombia Travel Guide

 The Colombian Folkloric Festival (June-July) features a strong culinary component.

-A bustling market where you can find a lot of classic dishes ready to eat, including Tamales and Lechona.
+A bustling market where you can find many authentic recipes ready to dine, including Tamales and Lechona.

 Visit for a true local deep dive into cuisine.